denkristoffer/filmbuff/README.md

 - Release date
 - IMDb ID

-### Examples

-Film Buff 0.1.x provides two easy ways to return an object with information on a movie or TV show.
-First, set up an IMDb instance:

-    require 'filmbuff'
-    imdb = FilmBuff::IMDb.new
+#### find_by_title

-You can then find a movie by its title.
-This will return the first result from IMDb's search feature:
+You can then search for a movie by its title.
+This will return an array with results from IMDb's search feature:

+    results = imdb.find_by_title('The Wizard of Oz')

+    results => [
+                    {
+                        :type=>"title_popular",
+                        :imdb_id=>"tt0032138",
+                        :title=>"The Wizard of Oz",
+                        :release_year=>"1939"
+                    },

+                    {
+                        :type=>"title_exact",
+                        :imdb_id=>"tt0016544",
+                        :title=>"The Wizard of Oz",
+                        :release_year=>"1925"
+                    },

+                    {
+                        :type=>"title_exact",
+                        :imdb_id=>"tt0001463",
+                        :title=>"The Wonderful Wizard of Oz",
+                        :release_year=>"1910"
+                    },

+                    etc.
+               ]

+This behavior is different from Film Buff 0.1.x which returned a single object when searching by title, the same way `find_by_id` does.
+This was changed due to a change in IMDb's API and the fact that the new solution offers more flexibility.
+However, if you'd like to use the old method you still can, see [Configuration](#configuration).

+`find_by_title` takes an option hash where you can set the following options

+- limit
+- types

+`limit` limits the amount of results returned.
+`types` decides the types of titles IMDb will search.
+Valid settings are:

+- title_popular
+- title_exact
+- title_approx
+- title_substring

+These can be passed in an array inside the hash.

-    movie = imdb.find_by_title("The Wizard of Oz")
+    results = imdb.find_by_title('The Wizard of Oz', types: %w(title_popular))

+    results => [
+                    {
+                        :type=>"title_popular",
+                        :imdb_id=>"tt0032138",
+                        :title=>"The Wizard of Oz",
+                        :release_year=>"1939"
+                    }
+                ]

+### Configuration

+Film Buff offers three configuration settings:

+- locale
+- legacy_mode
+- ssl

+`ssl` is used by default, but it can be disabled when setting up an instance of FilmBuff::IMDb by passing a hash with configuration options.

+    imdb = FilmBuff::IMDb.new({ ssl: false })

+`locale` and `legacy_mode` can also be set in this a hash, but these options can also be changed when necessary during runtime by changing the instance variables value.

+`legacy_mode` offers functionality similar to Film Buff 0.1.x by returning a single object when searching for a movie by title.

+    imdb.legacy_mode = true
+    movie.find_by_title('The Wizard of Oz')

     movie.title => "The Wizard of Oz"
     movie.rating => 8.3
-    movie.genres => ["Adventure", "Comedy", "Family", "Fantasy", "Musical"]

-If you know the movie's IMDb ID you can get the information as well:

-    movie = imdb.find_by_id("tt0032138")

-    movie.title => "The Wizard of Oz"
-    movie.rating => 8.3
-    movie.genres => ["Adventure", "Comedy", "Family", "Fantasy", "Musical"]
+    movie.genres => ["Adventure", Family", "Fantasy", "Musical"]

+This is essentially the same as setting `limit: 1` for `find_by_title`.

 #### Locales

-To retrieve information in a different language, set the instance variable locale to your wanted locale:
+To retrieve information in a different language, either pass locale in the options hash when setting up the `imdb` instance or set the instance variable locale to your wanted locale once the instance has already been created:

-    imdb.locale = "de_DE"
+    imdb.locale = 'de_DE'
-    movie = imdb.find_by_id("tt0032138")
+    movie = imdb.find_by_id('tt0032138')

     movie.title => "Das zauberhafte Land"
     movie.rating => 8.3
-    movie.genres => ["Abenteuer", "Komödie", "Familie", "Fantasy", "Musical"]
+    movie.genres => ["Abenteuer", "Familie", "Fantasy", "Musical"]

 Supported locales are